Automunge/AutoMunge/README.md

 predictions from a trained downstream model.
-When fed pandas dataframes for these sets the function returns transformed numpy arrays numerically encoded, with feature transformations such as z score normalization, standard deviation bins for numerical sets, box-cox power law transform for all postitive numerical sets, one-hot encoding for categorical sets, and more (full documentation below).
+When fed pandas dataframes for these sets the function returns transformed numpy arrays numerically encoded, with feature transformations such as z score normalization, standard deviation bins for numerical sets, box-cox power law transform for all positive numerical sets, one-hot encoding for categorical sets, and more (full documentation below).
 Missing data points in the set are also addressed by the "ML infill" method which predict infill using machine learning models trained on the rest of the set in a fully generalized and automated fashion.